Sh1v4nk/Simple-Authentication/README.md

 # SimpleLoginPage

-This repository is a straightforward login page project, showcasing the integration of HTML, CSS, and JavaScript.
-Originally intended to strengthen fundamental web development skills, Beginners who want to improve their HTML and CSS skills might also benefit from using it.
+This project is a basic login page built with HTML, CSS, and JavaScript.
+It's designed for beginners to practice their web development skills.

 ## Table of Contents